michelle1818/python-three-card-poker/README.md

 ## Card.py
 ### Classes
-The file contains implementations of the following three classes representing entities found in any card game:
+This file contains implementations of the following three classes representing entities found in any card game:
 - Card: implements an abstraction of a playing card using two data attributes: rank and suit.
 The rank is an integer between 0 and 12, and is mapped to a string representation using the ranks list.
 The suit is an integer between 0 and 3, and is mapped to a string via the suits list.
 Note that both ranks and suits are class variables, which means they are available to all instances of the Card class as Card.ranks and Card.suits (see the code of the __str__() method for an example).
 - Deck: implements an abstraction of the standard 52 (13 ranks × 4 suits) deck of playing cards.
 The deck is represented as a list cards of Card objects.
 It includes the implementation of the constructor (the __init__() method), the __str__() method, and a number of place-holders for other methods whose functionality is described via their doc strings.
 - Hand: implements an abstraction of a hand in a card game.
 The Hand class is a subclass of Deck, which means that it inherits its cards attribute, and all its methods.
 It further refines the Deck class by adding the name attribute, which is a string holding the name of the person to whom the hand was dealt.